-'combreloc' Combines multiple reloc sections and sorts them to make dynamic symbol lookup caching possible. 'defs' Disallows undefined symbols in object files.
-Undefined symbols in shared libraries are still allowed. 'execstack' Marks the object as requiring executable stack. 'initfirst' This option is only meaningful when building a shared object.
+'combreloc , Combines multiple reloc sections and sorts them to make dynamic symbol lookup caching possible. 'defs' Disallows undefined symbols in object files.
+Undefined symbols is shared libraries are still allowed. 'execstack , Marks the object as requiring executable stack. 'initfirst

+This option is only meaningful when building a shared object.
 It marks the object so that its runtime initialization will occur before the runtime initialization of any other objects brought into the process at the same time.
+Similarly the runtime finalization of the object will occur after the runtime finalization of any other objects.

+'interpose'

-Similarly the runtime finalization of the object will occur after the runtime finalization of any other objects. 'interpose' Marks the object that its symbol table interposes before all symbols but the primary executable. 'lazy' When generating an executable or shared library, mark it to tell the dynamic linker to defer function call resolution to the point when the function is called (lazy binding), rather than at load time.
-Lazy binding is the default. 'loadfltr' Marks the object that its filters be processed immediately at run- time. 'muldefs' Allows multiple definitions. 'nocombrel oc' Disables multiple reloc sections combining. 'nocopyrel oc' Disables production of copy relocs.
+Marks the object that its symbol table interposes before all symbols but the primary executable.

+When generating an executable or shared library, mark it to tell the 'lazy' dynamic linker to defer function call resolution to the point when the function is called (lazy binding), rather than at load time.
+Lazy binding is the default.

+'loadfltr'

+Marks the object that its filters be processed immediately at runtime.

+Allows multiple definitions. 'muldefs'

+'nocombreloc'

+Disables multiple reloc sections combining.

+'nocopyreloc'

+Disables production of copy relocs.